 The Feeling of Confidence & Control

 We begin addressing the front suspension by replacing the upper control arm with a tubular replacement that we build in house.
 We design these arms to be slightly offset which improves positive caster, and we replace the mounted balljoint with a screw-in type, allowing for quick and easy serviceability down the road.
-We also spent a great deal of time focusing on the shaft that mounts our upper arm, making design improvements to the bearings, mounting points, and stops.
+We also spent a great deal of time focusing on the shaft that mounts our upper arm, making design improvements to the bushing, mounting points, and stops.

 We replace the lower arm with a stock option from Moog because, quite simply, it’s the best one we’ve found.
 We also replace the strut rod bushings with new rubber pieces from Moog that allow the strut rod to do it’s job.